 As an integral member of our team, you are expected to accept certain responsibilities, adhere to acceptable business principles in matters of personal conduct, and exhibit a high degree of courtesy, professionalism and personal integrity at all times.
-This not only involves sincere respect for the rights and feelings of others, but also demands that both in your business life and in your personal life, you refrain from any behavior that might be harmful to you, your co-workers and/or the company, or that might be viewed unfavorably by current or potential customers, or by the public at large.
-This includes any form of communication including but not limited to, verbal, written, electronic, and social media, ie. Facebook. and Twitter.
+This includes any form of communication including but not limited to, verbal, written, electronic, and social media.